naugtur/backbone-redux-migrator/README.md

 ## Roadmap

-- continue to look for ways to let redux app use a router of any kind
+- add a real migration example
 - add helpful warnings
-- add examples
+- continue to look for ways to let redux app use a router of any kind
-- write tests to encourage collaboration
+- ~~write tests to encourage collaboration~~
 - ~~add a way to communicate from redux to Backbone with which it's not easy to shoot yourself in a foot.~~ with store based model it should be enough.